onewithhammer/web-driver-io-tutorial/README.md

 Use technologies to:

-* test web site functionality
+* Test web site functionality
-* test JavaScript functionality
+* Test JavaScript functionality
-* can be run manually
+* Can be run manually
-* can be run automatically
+* Can be run automatically
-* easy to learn language for non programmers
+* Easy to learn language for non programmers
 	* Q/A personnel with basic knowledge of HTML and JavaScript
-* use open source software
+* Use open source software

 ## Technologies